williamdlees/flairr_dsl2/README.md

 ```bash
 ./singularity_summaries.sh
 ```

+For Docker usage, the script run_summaries.sh can be run from within the flairr_dsl2 container, with suitable mount points to the results directory and the root of the repository.

 This script should be run from the same directory that you ran process_slurm.sh. (adjust the path to singularity_summaries.sh appropriately).